jkingan/ladyheather/readme.txt

       sudo apt-get install g++
       sudo apt-get install libx11-dev

-   For Fedora Linux edit the makefile and change "OS = g++" to "OS = gpp".
+   For some Fedora Linux distros your may need to edit the makefile and change "OS = g++" to "OS = gpp".
 Also the X11 development package is called libX11-devel (with a capital 'X')

    For macOS you will need to install the XQuartz package from XQuartz.org) (note: their installer time remaining message is rather optimistic) You will also need to install XCode from Apple (WARNING: it's HUGE).

+   If you use the "N" keyboard command to open the NANO text editor from within Heather, you will need make sure that xterm is installed (Raspberry Pi's don't have it installed by default).
+      sudo apt-get install xterm

-4) Compile the code (the make file auto-detects Linux or macOS):
+4) Compile the code (the make file auto-detects Linux, macOS, and FreeBSD):

    For X11:

       make clean
       make

    For SDL:

       make clean
       USE_SDL=1 make

 5) Edit the heather.cfg file to suit your needs.
 It sets the values of the initial command line options to use.
 Place one command line option per